 # Actuating device in a toy track assembly #

-We might think on several other reasons like competition for market share with the LEGO 'Trains' theme, not enough sales volume foreseen (profitability) and finally the actual kids not finding it appealing... even rather boring.
+We might think on several other reasons like competition for market share with the LEGO 'Trains' theme, not enough sales volume foreseen (profitability) and finally the latest kid generations not finding it appealing... even rather boring.

 Although there are no immutable facts, definite decisions neither decisions that we can't challenge.
-LEGO CUUSOO seems to be the right platform to raise that challenge and show LEGO there is still huge interest and market to get the monorail back!
+LEGO CUUSOO could be a suitable platform to raise that challenge and show TLG there is still huge interest and market to get the monorail back.

-I believe a monorail set is something still appealing and worthy!
+Personally I believe a monorail set is something still appealing and worthy to many!

 The monorail track system is more advanced than train tracks in any layout.
 The mechanical automatic functions that allow the monorail to move back and forth, or change lines, is something unpaired with any other LEGO track system.